 In general, there are two (2) types of student conduct appeals.
 First, appeals that do not involve temporary suspension, suspension, expulsion, credit recession, and/or degree revocation are handled by the Vice President for Student Affairs.
 Secondly, appeals that do involve temporary suspension, suspension, expulsion, credit recession, and/or degree revocation are handled by the Committee on Student Conduct.
 The Committee on Student Conduct is a committee consisting of faculty, students, and sometimes staff members.

 Appeals handled by the Vice President for Student Affairs: A decision reached by the student conduct body or a sanction imposed by the Director of Student Conduct may be appealed by accused students or complainants to Vice President for Student Affairs.
 To initiate an appeal, the student must make the request.
-The Office of Student Conduct Appeal Request Form should be completed and submitted with the submitted date and your signature within one (1) University day, after the disciplinary decision is rendered and received.
+The Office of Student Conduct Appeal Form should be completed and submitted with the submitted date and your signature within three (3) University days, after the disciplinary decision is rendered and received.
 Please refer to your current copy of the University of Central Oklahoma Code of Student Conduct concerning the appeal process and your rights as a UCO student.
-Written appeals can be submitted to Dr. Myron Pope at the Lillard Administration building, rm.
+Written appeals can be submitted to Dr. Myron Pope at the Lillard Administration building, Rm.
 213 (box 158 by mail) or by fax at (405) 974-3817.
 The decision of the Vice President for Student Affairs shall be final.

 A decision to temporarily suspend becomes effective immediately, but may be overturned after a hearing before the Committee on Student Conduct.
 Hearings will be held as soon as practical after the student makes the request.